Smart-Shaped/PyChaM3Leon/DOCUMENTATION.md

 - **Automatic Creation**: Session is created when entering the context
 - **Resource Cleanup**: Session is automatically stopped when exiting the context
 - **Exception Safety**: Cleanup occurs even if exceptions are raised

-#### Manual Management

-For scenarios requiring manual control, explicit session creation and closure functions are provided.
+- **Manual Management**: For scenarios requiring manual control, explicit session creation and closure functions are provided.

-### Spark Configuration

-Spark configuration is managed through JSON configuration files, specifying the remote cluster URL and application name.
+- **Spark Configuration**: Spark configuration is managed through JSON configuration files, specifying the remote cluster URL and application name.
 This approach keeps infrastructure details separate from code.

 ---